Kirk-Kipfer/Twilio/Readme.md

 ```
 ## Test the app
 With the development server running, call the phone number you purchased in the **Prerequisites**.
 After the introduction, you should be able to talk to the AI Assistant.
 Have fun!

-## Special features

-### Have the AI speak first
-To have the AI voice assistant talk before the user, uncomment the line `// sendInitialConversationItem();`.
-The initial greeting is controlled in `sendInitialConversationItem`.

-### Interrupt handling/AI preemption
-When the user speaks and OpenAI sends `input_audio_buffer.speech_started`, the code will clear the Twilio Media Streams buffer and send OpenAI `conversation.item.truncate`.

-Depending on your application's needs, you may want to use the [`input_audio_buffer.speech_stopped`](https://platform.openai.com/docs/api-reference/realtime-server-events/input_audio_buffer/speech_stopped) event, instead.